 That, and it sells.

-For more information on military trends, fashion history and current style, check out the links on the next page.
+For more information on military trends, fashion history and current style, check out the links below.